 Loss of chewing ability

-As your remaining teeth drift apart, this creates unsightly gaps between your teeth.
-This can be an eye sore and it affects your confidence and self-worth.
-People with missing teeth, especially those towards the front, smile less, take less photos, and are more conscious of their smiles.
+As your remaining teeth drift apart, this creates unsightly gaps between the teeth.
+This can affect your confidence and self-worth.
+People with missing teeth, especially those in the front, find themselves smiling less, taking fewer photos, and becoming self-conscious of their smiles.

 Tooth loss can have an avalanche effect.
 Losing just one tooth can lead to multiple teeth loss down the road.
-Take your missing teeth seriously and look into replacing them with dental implants or bridges.
-The only exceptions are wisdom teeth and extra teeth removed for orthodontic purposes.
-Talk to your dentist if you have any additional questions regarding causes of tooth loss and how they can help you address this problem.
+Take your missing teeth seriously and look into replacing them.
+The only exceptions are wisdom teeth and extra teeth which are removed for orthodontic purposes.
+Talk to your dentist to address your missing teeth before they cause you more problems!